Board of Directors

 Emily Dundas Oke

-Emily is of Cree, Métis, Scottish, and English descent.
-She is currently the assistant curator at the Burnaby Art Gallery, organizer and co-creator of Indigenous Brilliance reading and performance series, and Board member of Massy Arts Society, the Contemporary Art Gallery and the Kamloops Art Gallery.
-A graduate of Philosophy and Visual Art (BA) from Thompson Rivers University, she has been the recipient of numerous grants and awards including the Ken Lepin Award of Excellence.
-Her philosophical research in epistemology guides her interest in works that deal with the production and retention of embodied knowledge and shared histories.
-She is an alumni of the TRU Indigenous Knowledge Makers program.
+Emily Dundas Oke is a nehiyaw, Scottish, English, and Métis curator and editor.
+She is currently Assistant Curator at the Burnaby Art Gallery and and has previously held staff positions at The Capilano Review, Massy Arts Society, the Contemporary Art Gallery and the Kamloops Art Gallery.
+A graduate of Philosophy and Visual Art (BA) from Thompson Rivers University, she has been the recipient of numerous grants and awards including the Ken Lepin Award of Excellence and is an alumni of the TRU Indigenous Knowledge Makers program.
 She has exhibited nationally and internationally, and has been an artist in residence at Nida Art Colony (Lithuania), Ideas Block (Lithuania) and the Kamloops Printmakers Society (Canada).
 Her work is guided by reciprocity, resurgence and collaboration.

 Olivia is Indigenous to the Cora Indians of Nayarit in Mexico.
 She is the co-founder and Director of Clinical Services at the Metro Vancouver Indigenous Counselling.
 She holds a Master’s in Social Work from the University of British Columbia and a Bachelors of Social Work from Nicola Valley Institute of Technology.
 She has lived in Vancouver’s Downtown Eastside for the majority of her life and has worked with Indigenous women and children from the community for over 20 years.
 As Registered Social Worker, she currently works for Providence Health as the Coordinator of Indigenous Cultural Safety, in private practice, and for the University of British Columbia as an adjunct professor in the Department of Social Work.